xmartlabs/xmartlabs.github.io/_posts/2017-06-16-the-tale-behind-dreamsnap-and-bender-or-how-to-compete-with-forge-google-facebook-and-apple-and-stay-alive.md

 # Is there a way?

-The first that came to our mind was using TensorFlow from Google.
-TensorFlow for Android brings support but leaving a big footprint, considering the size of the native libraries (right now it does a better work with [TF Slim](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim)).
-Also, the API could be better.
-Right now, [it's much better](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/android/) and by using integers with [quantization](https://www.tensorflow.org/performance/quantization) it improves a lot, but with GPU usage it would be better.
+The first that came to our mind was using [TensorFlow] from Google.
+TensorFlow for Android brings support but leaving a big footprint, considering the size of the native libraries (currently it does a better work with [TF Slim].
+Also, the API could be enhanced.
+Right now, [it's much better](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/android/) and by using integers with [quantization](https://www.tensorflow.org/performance/quantization) it improves a lot, but with GPU usage it would be superior.

-On the other hand, TensorFlow on iOS right now [adds an overhead of 23 MB to the apps](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/ios#reducing-the-binary-size), apart from the 450 MB size of their experimental pod.
-Besides, you need to deal with native libs in a non-common setup using [Bazel](https://bazel.build/).
-However, the worst of all was the lack of support for the GPU, in this case [the lack of support to Metal declared by the TensorFlow team](https://github.com/tensorflow/tensorflow/issues/4846).
+On the other hand, TensorFlow on iOS currently [adds an overhead of 23 MB to the apps](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/ios#reducing-the-binary-size), apart from the 450 MB size of their experimental pod.
+Besides, you need to deal with native libs in a non-common setup using [Bazel].
+However, the worst of all, was the lack of support for the GPU, in this case [the lack of support to Metal declared by the TensorFlow team](https://github.com/tensorflow/tensorflow/issues/4846).
 There was the option to use [quantization](https://www.tensorflow.org/performance/quantization), but it wasn't the same.

 What to do then?
-[Metal Performance Shaders](https://developer.apple.com/documentation/metalperformanceshaders) provide some layers implementations for iOS, such as [convolutions](https://developer.apple.com/documentation/metalperformanceshaders/mpscnnconvolution) and [dense](https://developer.apple.com/documentation/metalperformanceshaders/mpscnnfullyconnected) layers.
+[Metal Performance Shaders] provide some layers implementations for iOS, such as [convolutions](https://developer.apple.com/documentation/metalperformanceshaders/mpscnnconvolution) and [dense](https://developer.apple.com/documentation/metalperformanceshaders/mpscnnfullyconnected) layers.
 On the contrary, Android doesn't provide implemented layers.
 So, by the end of November 2016 we started the development of Dreamsnap on iOS, and at the same time we started with Bender.
 Dreamsnap for Android started later and it's still under development :D

 <div style="text-align:center;margin-bottom:20px"><img src="/images/dreamsnap-bender/the-bender.png" alt="Bender Rodríguez" /></div>

 # Next: revelation

-At the same time, [Facebook announced that is working on style transfer](https://www.digitaltrends.com/social-media/facebook-prisma-filters/), and later they will release [Caffe2](https://caffe2.ai), a Caffe fork.
+At the same time, [Facebook announced that is working on style transfer](https://www.digitaltrends.com/social-media/facebook-prisma-filters/), and later they will release [Caffe2], a Caffe fork.

 <div style="text-align:center;margin-bottom:20px"><img src="https://media.giphy.com/media/aZ3LDBs1ExsE8/giphy.gif" alt="wtf" /></div>